agarux/WebAPP_Horses/README.md

 APPLICATION: The web application retrieves data from [Blob Storage](https://azure.microsoft.com/es-es/products/storage/blobs) and shows data by selecting a specific day.

-The image of this web application is located in Azure Container Registry
+The image of this web application is located in DockerHub
 DIAGRAM: .drawio file showing the architecture overview

 stable.py FILE.
 Behaviour of the IoT sensors located in the warehouse